-When working at height, you will likely encounter fall arrest and fall restraint systems.
+When working at height, understanding the difference between fall arrest and fall restraint systems is crucial for selecting the right equipment.
 These terms may sound similar but it's important to understand the difference between them so you can best decide on the right equipment for the job.

 Fall Arrest vs Fall Restraint

 What is the difference between a fall restraint and a fall arrest?
-The key difference between a fall arrest system and a fall restraint system is how they work.
+The key difference between a fall arrest system and a fall restraint system lies in their operation:

-A fall arrest system will stop you mid-fall, preventing you from hitting the ground and suffering injury or worse - it arrests your fall.
+- A fall arrest system will stop you mid-fall, preventing you from hitting the ground and suffering injury or worse - it arrests your fall.
+Fall arrest equipment includes blocks, lanyards, harnesses, and anchor points, allowing for a wide range of motion while providing fall protection.

-A fall restraint system will stop you from falling - it restrains you before you fall.
+- A fall restraint system will stop you from falling by restraining you before you move into a space where a fall could occur.

 It's as simple as that.
 So, how do they work?